Equality, diversity and inclusion is central to our work. We believe that:

 For example, if you require disabled access, we will do our best to provide a home that is adapted to your needs.
 If English is not your first language, we can provide information and publications in languages such as Welsh.

-We are committed to dealing promptly and effectively with all aspects of hate related crime, harassment (racial and on other grounds), anti-social behaviour and domestic violence as it impacts on customers and communities.
+We are committed to dealing promptly and effectively with all aspects of hate-related crime, harassment (racial and on other grounds), anti-social behavior, and domestic violence as it impacts customers and communities.